ros-controls/roadmap/design_drafts/fallback_controllers.md

 ## Closing remarks

-- In future, we should be able to disable all the preceeding control chains prior to the controller that returns other than OK, inorder integrate well with controller chaining.
-For the initial implementation, it can be limited to the non-chainable controllers.
+- In the future, we should be able to disable all the preceding control chains prior to the controller that returns other than OK, so that it can be integrated well with controller chaining.
+The initial implementation can be limited to the non-chainable controllers.